TITLE 8 SOCIAL SERVICES

 A. Age: To be considered elderly, an applicant/recipient must be 65 years of age or older.
 See Section 8.281.400.16 NMAC, AGE, for information on verification of age.

 D. Requires institutional care: An institutional level of care must be recommended for the applicant/recipient by a physician, nurse practitioner or a doctor of osteopathy, licensed to practice in the state of New Mexico.
-Institutions are defined as acute care hospitals, nursing facilities (either high NF or low NF as defined by medicaid regulations) and intermediate care facilities for the mentally retarded (ICF-MRs).
-Level of care reviews are completed by the medical assistance division (MAD) utilization review contractor.
+Institutions are defined as acute care hospitals, nursing facilities (either high NF or low NF as defined by medicaid regulations) and ICF/IID.
+Level of care reviews are completed by the medical assistance division (MAD) utilization review contractor or a member’s selected or assigned managed care organization (MCO), as applicable to the applicant’s HCBS program.

 8.290.400.14 REPORTING REQUIREMENTS: A medicaid applicant/recipient, case manager, direct service provider or any other responsible party must report any changes in circumstances which may affect the applicant’s/recipient's eligibility within 10 days of the date of the change to the county income support division (ISD) office.
 These changes include but are not limited to: changes in income, resources, living arrangements, or marital status.
 The ISD worker must evaluate the effect of the change and take any required action as soon as possible; however, the action must take effect no later than the end of the month following the month in which the change took place.